 HSPS at King's

-King's has a very strong profile in HSPS, with an especially distinguished tradition and current teaching strength in Anthropology, Politics and Sociology.
+King's has a very strong profile in HSPS, with an especially distinguished tradition and current teaching strength in Social Anthropology, Politics and Sociology.
 The rich intellectual community is one of the most rewarding aspects of studying HSPS at King's.
 The College has by far the largest number of undergraduate and graduate students working in these fields of any Cambridge College.
 This provides a stimulating and supportive environment in which to study the subjects comprising HSPS.

 As well as this rich intellectual environment, King's has a well-stocked College Library, which is a very pleasant space for researching and writing essays: see the virtual tour.
 In addition, students have easy access to the department libraries and Cambridge University Library just a few minutes walk away.
 All lecture theatres for HSPS are in close proximity to the College.

 Careers of King's graduates in these areas cover a wide variety of fields.
 A significant proportion take higher degrees leading to research, teaching and applied work in the social sciences.
 Others pursue careers in the media, government administration, international organisations, management, commerce, and many alternative professions.